michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 CREATE INDEX exc_electricitycost_costrange ON ltss_energy.electricity_cost USING gist (cost_type, cost_kind, cost_range);
 ```

-Note that exc_electricitycost_costrange, which constraint that prevents the creation of overlapping ranges for the same cost type and kind.
+Note that `exc_electricitycost_costrange` constraint that prevents the creation of overlapping ranges for the same cost type and kind.
 It creates the index named the same way.

-For this, it’s needed to have the `btree_gist` extension installed (see the beginning of this article).
+Such kind of constraint requires `btree_gist` extension which we already have installed (see the beginning of this article).

 The table is populated with data (example from my installation).
 Units are informative (but might be used for recalculation if one needs that).
 Note, pricelists usually contain prices for MWh.
 If you maintain energy in kWh like me, those numbers need to be divided by 1000.